jindracerny/gpx-plot-on-map/README.md

-# Strava Activity Heatmap Generator
+# Strava Activity Map Generator

-This Python script processes your entire Strava activity history from a bulk data export to generate a single, interactive heatmap of all your GPS tracks.
-It's a great way to visualize where you've been over the years.
+This Python script processes your entire Strava activity history from a bulk data export to generate a single, interactive map displaying all your GPS tracks as individual lines.
+It's a great way to visualize where you've been over the years, with the option to focus on specific years.

 ## Features

 -   **Supports Multiple Formats**: Processes both `.fit` and `.gpx` activity files.
 -   **Handles Compressed Files**: Automatically decompresses and reads `.fit.gz` and `.gpx.gz` files, which are common in Strava exports.
 -   **Recursive Search**: Scans the entire `activities` folder and all its subdirectories, so you don't have to worry about file organization.
--   **Interactive Map**: Generates a single `strava_heatmap.html` file that you can open in any web browser to pan and zoom.
+-   **Interactive Map**: Generates a single HTML file that you can open in any web browser to pan and zoom.
+-   **Activity Lines**: Plots each activity as a distinct red line on the map, with a popup showing the activity type and date.
+-   **Year Filtering**: Allows you to filter activities to display only those from a specific year.
 -   **Resilient**: Includes error handling to skip corrupted or unreadable files without crashing.

 ## Requirements